Estonian gunboat Pikker

+Pikker was an Estonian gunboat of original design from World War II, built in Tallinn with funds from a public collection.
+It served in the Estonian Navy and in the Soviet Navy, where it participated in the evacuation of Tallinn during World War II.
+The ship operated in the Baltic Sea from 1940 to 1946, after which it was assigned to the Black Sea Fleet, where it served as an exclusive yacht for Soviet leaders.
+In 1961, it was transferred as a research vessel to Moscow State University.

 Origins

 Submarine Fund

 In the 1930s, the Estonian government sought funds to build two submarines.
 About half of the required sum was obtained from the sale of two old destroyers, Lennuk and Wambola, to Peru.
 To secure the remaining funds, the Submarine Fund was established on 31 May 1933.
 By the end of 1934, it had collected 53,000 kroons – the most raised by any national collection effort up to that point.
 However, this amount was about 60 times less than the needed contribution for the construction.
 It was then decided that the submarines would be financed from the state budget.
 In March 1935, the military leader, General Johan Laidoner, decided to continue the fundraising for a much cheaper submarine chaser.
 As raising the new, lower amount of 300,000 kroons also proved difficult, some military personnel suggested ordering an unarmed vessel.
 Instead, it was decided to proceed with another round of the campaign, which ultimately concluded on 5 July 1937.